 Certain campus officials have the qualification of "Campus Security Authority" ("CSA") under federal guidelines, and are trained in taking reports of crime.
 These include but are not limitied to: academic club advisors, Athletics Department coaches and managers, Student Services managers, Judicial Affairs officers, Human Resources representatives, and College administrators (e.g. directors, deans, vice presidents).
 While we strongly encourage you to make a report with Campus Safety, you may make a report of sexual misconduct to any Campus Security Authority, for example, if you feel uncomfortable talking with a Campus Safety officer.
 For more information on Campus Security Authorities at Daytona State College, visit our Campus Security Authorities page.

 As a victim of a sexual misconduct, know that you have rights.
-For more about the rights of victims, visit our Victims' Rights page.
+For more about the rights of victims, visit our Survivors' Rights page.